-Amuse bouche was picture perfect plate, vibrant rocket sponge, creamy salmon mousse and angelic little slices of white scallop, the flavors were on point if not ever so slightly imbalanced in flavor of the salmon, but there were no major gripes from me.
+Amuse bouche was picture perfect plate, vibrant rocket sponge, creamy salmon mousse and angelic little slices of white scallop, the flavors were on point if not ever so slightly imbalanced in flavor of the salmon.
 The tortellini stood out on the fish menu.
 Superbly made pasta, a rich salty seafood filling, surrounded by a sauce with the just the right amount of acidity to leave the diner feeling sated but not overwhelmed.

-On the meat offering was easily one of the best ragouts I’ve had the pleasure to have eaten, rich, meaty, with a soft tomato undercurrent completely devoid of the acidity that can sometimes overpower rage sauces, one could taste the hours it had been cooking and the love with which it had been tended.
+A Ragout of rich, meaty, gumption with a soft tomato undercurrent completely devoid of the acidity that can sometimes overpower ragout sauces, one could taste the hours it had been cooking and the love with which it had been tended.
 Nonna eat your heart out.
-Elsewhere on the meat lover’s menu was a roasted quail breast with a knock out beef jus and root puree that had the European winter Game season summed up in one bite.
+Elsewhere, a roasted quail breast with a knock out beef jus and root puree that had the European winter Game season summed up in one bite.
 The only let down here was the quail had just slipped over into chewy.

-Main courses were a mixed bag, the meat lovers dish was a fillet steak cooked to medium rare perfection, sous-vide first and then seared, it bought new depths to ‘melt in the mouth’.
+Main courses were a mixed bag, a fillet steak cooked to medium rare perfection, sous-vide first and then seared, it bought new depths to ‘melt in the mouth’.
 Sadly, it was let down by the random mismatch of vegetables accompanying it, seemly as an afterthought.
 I’ve little to say about the fish option other than it was the most perfect example of why Hamachi and vanilla DO NOT belong together, vile.

 Things really took a turn for the worse with dessert.
-Mine (the fish) wasn’t so much offensive as meh, the overly sweet white chocolate meringue stuck to my teeth unpleasantly whilst the fruity foam underneath made them feel they were about to fall out.
-For any sweet-toothed customers out there it would most likely have been enjoyable.
-But the real shambles was S.O’s dessert.
+Overly sweet white chocolate meringue wasn’t so much offensive as meh, it stuck to the teeth unpleasantly whilst the fruity foam underneath made them feel they were about to fall out.
+The real shambles remained to be endured.
 Remember the incredible ragout dish from earlier?
-Yup someone had added unsweetened cacao powder to it, and they’d added a lot.
+Some heathen beyond the kitchen door had added unsweetened cacao powder to it, and they’d added a lot.
 The result was an upsetting concoction that tasted akin to a disappointing health food version of a popular dessert, made with misery and despair.
 Neither sweet enough for dessert nor savory enough to be a main, the cacao had instead masked all the other flavors in the dish to create a bland, powdery abomination. with berries.

 Dessert aside, it’s obvious that some one in that kitchen knew what they were doing, it is however a great shame that the same can’t be said for anyone front of house.
 Food that peaked and troughed was most certainly marred by badly organized wait staff, no apparent direction in the restaurant and dreary 1970s surroundings.
+Cafe Nero style pseudo-rustic Italian canvas and tragic on table lamps do not a restaurant maketh.
 I’ll be perfectly honest; if that had been Michelin prices, I mightn’t have agreed to pay.

 Rixos The Palm Dubai, Lobby Level, Palm Jumeirah, Dubai